emilyfdzhang/ConnectedSpine/README.md

 Select your Firebase Project (e.g. ConnectedSpine).

-Specify build when firebase init asks what the public directory is.
+Specify dist when firebase init asks what the public directory is.

 Say no when Firebase asks about adding Github Actions.